danbjorn/til/markdown/sql-row-having-max-value-per-group.md

 title: Rows having the max value per group
 ---
-Apparently the "rows with max value per group" SQL question is so common that it turns up as an interview question, and it has entire StackOverflow tag dedicated to it:
+Apparently the "rows with max value per group" SQL question is so common that it turns up as an interview question, and it has an entire StackOverflow tag dedicated to it:
 <https://stackoverflow.com/questions/tagged/greatest-n-per-group>

 This Stack Overflow answer is quite nice in its breadth of options: